phodal/awesome-iot/README.md

 ## Platform

+* [Blynk](https://github.com/blynkkk/blynk-server) - is a platform with iOS and Android apps to control Arduino, ESP8266, Raspberry Pi and the likes over the Internet.
 * [DeviceHive] (https://github.com/devicehive) - IoT Data Platform.
 Wide range of connectivity options, device management, security and data processing.
 * [[thing-it-node] ★ 20 ⧗ 3](https://github.com/marcgille/thing-it-node/) - A device-independent IoT platform including support of complex event processing, storyboards, and a mobile app.
 * [Clavin ★ 212 ⧗ 2](https://github.com/EricssonResearch/calvin-base) - Calvin is an application environment that lets things talk to things.
 It comprises of both a development framework for application developers, and a runtime environment that handles the running application.